vkartik97/vault/website/source/docs/secrets/alicloud/index.html.md

 This is an example RAM policy that would allow you to create credentials using any type of role:

-TODO - add this and test it too
 ```json
 {
   "Statement": [